raul23/nlp/README.rst

 ----------------------------------------
 This script tests different NLP methods to detect text language:

-- The `first method <#method-1-detect-only-if-it-is-english-or-not-nltk-based-on-words>`_ checks each word from a given text against the ``ntlk`` English corpus and if a % of those words are unusual (i.e. not part of the corpus) exceeds a threshold, then the text is
+- The `first method <#method-1-detect-only-if-it-is-english-or-not-nltk-based-on-words>`_ checks each unique word from a given text against the ``ntlk`` English corpus and if a % of those words are unusual (i.e. not part of the corpus) exceeds a threshold, then the text is
   English.
 Otherwise, it is non-English.
-Its application might be restricted but depending on your use case, it might do the job.
+Its application might be limited but depending on your use case, it might actually do the job.
 - The second method ...
 TODO

 `:star:`